maskarajr/AlternateDNS/CONTRIBUTING.md

 ## Attribution Requirements

 When contributing, please:
-- Maintain all existing attribution to the original author
+- Keep original copyright notices and references to MaxIsJoe intact.
-- Add your name to commit messages for significant contributions
+- Mention the original project in release notes or large feature PRs.
-- Acknowledge the original work when making major changes
+- Add yourself to AUTHORS.md for meaningful contributions.
-- Keep the original author's code structure and style where possible
+- Follow the established style so the codebase stays approachable.

 Thank you for contributing!